Financial Aid for Part-Time Students

 In an effort to make a Arcadia University education accessible to all students, financial aid opportunities are also provided to part-time undergraduate students accepted as matriculating students in a degree or certificate program.
 The following types of aid are available to part-time, matriculating undergraduates at Arcadia University:

 - PHEAA State Grant: Need-based grant available to Pennsylvania residents who are matriculating and taking at least 6 credits/semester.
-The estimated maximum part-time award for the 2012-13 academic year is $2,174/year or $1,087/semester.
+The estimated maximum part-time award for the 2014-15 academic year is $2,006/year or $1,003/semester.

 - The Federal TEACH Grant: The Federal TEACH Grant program is designed to benefit prospective teachers.
 To receive this award ($4,000 annual award for full-time students taking 12 or more credits/semester, $3,000 annual award for three-quarter-time undergraduates taking 9-11 credits/semester; $2,000 annual award for half-time students taking 6-8 credits/semester and $1,000 annual award for those taking less than 6 credits/semester), students must be currently completing coursework necessary to begin a career in teaching, or plan on completing coursework necessary to begin a career in teaching Students must have at least a 3.25 GPA for each payment period (or enter with a cumulative 3.25 GPA or better from high school (if an undergraduate) or their undergraduate degree (if a graduate student) or have a score above the 75% percentile on an admissions test, such as SAT, ACT or GRE.
 Students must teach full-time for at least 4 years within 8 years of comleting a program as a highly qualified teacher at a Title I school in a specified subject area (math, science foreign language, bilingual education, special education, as a reading specialist or other "high need" field).
 Students must sign a TEACH Grant agreement and if service is not met, the grant(s) must be repaid as a Federal Direct Unsubsidized Stafford Loan, with interest accruing from the date of original disbursement of the Grant.
+Please note, as a result of federal sequestration funding cuts, all 2014-15 TEACH Grants will be reduced by 0.89% if the first disbursement is prior to October 1, 2014.
+After October 1, 2014 it will be reduced 7.3%.
 For more information, visit www.arcadia.edu/teachgrant and www.teachgrant.ed.gov.

 - Federal Direct Stafford Loan: